soundvibe/reacto/README.md

 Functional reactive library for the JVM.
 Building simple scalable micro services has never been so easy.
 You are working with ordinary Observables but they can be executing on any server in the network.

-Learn more about reacto on the [Wiki home].
+Learn more about reacto on the [Wiki home](https://github.com/soundvibe/reacto/wiki).

 Makes use of:
 * [RxJava](https://github.com/ReactiveX/RxJava) Observables for reactive async commands and events